nkzro/etch-a-sketch/README.md

 # etch-a-sketch
-I spent too much time on this project than I had to because I wanted to add a shading function where the cells would progressively darken when sketching.
-I couldn't figure it out.
-I, however was able to implement the major requirements of the etch-and-sketch project.
+I spent too much time on this project than I had to because I wanted to add a shading function where the cells would progressively darken when sketching and I couldn't figure it out.
+I, however, was able to implement the major requirements of the etch-and-sketch project.

 ### Functionalities
 * **Slider**: Use the slider to set the size of your canvas.
 It ranges from 2x2 to 100x100.